Fante people

-The historical and spiritual capital of Mfantseman is Mankessim (Oman kesi mu).
-The Fante people are one of the largest Akan groups, along with the "Asantefo" or Ashantis, the Akuapem, the Akyem, the Bono, The Kwahu, the Baoule, Nzema, Ahanta and others.
+The Fante people are of heterogeneous ancestry.
+That is, Guan and Akan.
+Therefore, with the modern Fante Confederacy, it will be totally wrong to identity Fante as an Akan group or a Guan group only.
+However, the Fante are one of the largest groups in Ghana.
+The Fante have a great deal of history.
 Despite the rapid growth of the Ashanti Empire and constant war with the Ashanti and allied Dutch in the mid-1800s, the Fante have always retained their state to this day and fought numerous wars to protect their northern flank from Ashanti incursions and several other wars with the Dutch, and English.
-Currently, they number about 6 million, the second largest grouping of Akan people or about 13% of modern Ghana's total population.
-Inheritance and succession to public office among the Fante are traditionally determined by matrilineal descent, which is common among Akan peoples.
+This led the Fante people to be both traders of enslaved war captives (notably the Asante) to Europeans as well as victims of the slave trade, who were sold to Europeans following capture by their opponents during military defeats.
+Fante cultural influence is prominent in the British and Dutch West Indies, where enslaved Fante people disembarked.
+Currently, they number about 4.5 million, which is about 13% of modern Ghana's total population.
+Inheritance and succession to public office among both the Etsii and Borbor Fantes are traditionally determined by matrilineal descent, a culture the Etsii (Guan) Fantes adopted from Borbor (Akan) Fantes.This culture is also common among other Akan peoples.

 However, Fante males of fighting age traditionally belonged to their father's Asafo company.

 When the Portuguese arrived in the 15th century, the Fante prevented them from venturing inland and leased properties for Portuguese trading missions.
 But when the Portuguese objected to Fante rules and regulations, the Fante expelled them after a series of skirmishes and battles.
 Thereafter the Dutch arrived, followed by the British.
 The Fante served as middlemen in the commerce between the interior and British and Dutch traders on the coast.
 The Fante became a very wealthy and prosperous state upon their dealings with the various European powers.